Languages of Syria

 Arabic is the official language of Syria and is the most widely spoken language in the country.
-Several modern Arabic dialects are used in everyday life, most notably Levantine in the west and Mesopotamian in the northeast.

-According to The Encyclopedia of Arabic Language and Linguistics, in addition to Arabic, the following languages are spoken in the country, in order of the number of speakers: Kurdish, Turkish, Neo-Aramaic (four dialects), Circassian, Chechen, Armenian, and finally Greek.
-None of these languages has official status.
+Several Arabic dialects are used in everyday life, most notably Levantine in the west and Mesopotamian in the northeast.
+According to The Encyclopedia of Arabic Language and Linguistics, in addition to Arabic, the following languages are spoken in the country, in order of the number of speakers: Kurdish, Turkish, Neo-Aramaic, Circassian, Chechen, Armenian, and Greek, none of which are official.

 Historically, Aramaic was the lingua franca of the region before the advent of Arabic and is still spoken among Assyrians, and Classical Syriac is still used as the liturgical language of various Syriac Christian denominations.
-Most remarkably, Western Neo-Aramaic is still spoken in the village of Ma‘loula as well as two neighboring villages, 56 km northeast of Damascus.
+Most remarkably, Western Neo-Aramaic is still spoken in the village of Maaloula as well as two neighboring villages, 56 km northeast of Damascus.

 Syrian Sign Language is the principal language of the deaf community.

 Arabic

-Modern Standard Arabic is the language of education and writing.
-At home, most Syrians speak various dialects of Levantine Arabic with Damascus Arabic being the prestigious dialect in the media.
+Modern Standard Arabic (MSA) is the language of education and most writing, but it is not usually spoken.
+Instead, various dialects of Levantine Arabic, which are not mutually intelligible with MSA, are spoken by most Syrians, with Damascus Arabic being the prestigious dialect in the media.
 Dialects of the cities of Damascus, Homs, Hama and Tartous are more similar to each other than to that of the northern region of Aleppo.
 Allied dialects are spoken in the coastal mountains.

-Lebanese Arabic together with Syrian are classified as North Levantine Arabic (ISO 639-3 language code apc).
+Levantine Arabic has the ISO 639-3 language code apc.
+Levantine has no standardized spelling, and is written in two main ways: using Arabic script from right to left and, less commonly, using Arabizi from left to right.

 Lebanese is similar especially to the southern Syrian dialects, though it has more influence from Palestinian Arabic.

 Due to Syria's long history of multiculturalism and foreign imperialism, Syrian Arabic exhibits a vocabulary stratum that includes word borrowings from Turkish, Kurdish, Armenian, Syriac, English, French and Persian.
-There is no standardized spelling, but usually it is written in Arabic alphabet from right to left.

 Other forms of Arabic natively spoken in Syria include: